GurkanBuyuktas/GurkanBuyuktas/README.md

 - Hi, my name is Gürkan Büyüktaş,
-- I’m interested in all kinds of coding,
+- I’m interested in python,
-- I’m currently a student in IAOSB Nedim Uysal MTAL,
+- I’m currently a student in İzmir Kâtip Çelebi Üniversitesi,
 - How to reach me: gurkan_buyuktas_ on ig.

 <!---